Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 dog sleeping in Istanbul Turkey on grass turkish dog breeds

-Turkey is known for its rich cultural history, exotic food, and beautiful art and archaeology.
-But it’s also home to some of the most unique dog breeds on the planet!
+Turkey is known for its rich cultural history, exotic food, beautiful art, and gorgeous landscape.
+It has abundant wildlife, including the endangered Anatolian leopard, but it’s also home to some of the most unique dog breeds on the planet!

-Let’s take a look at seven of Turkey’s native dog breeds and what makes them so special.
+In this article, we’ll examine seven of Turkey’s native dogs and what makes them so special.

 divider 9